Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Reviewing package activity logs

-- Listing packages with regex matching on package names
+- Listing packages using regex matching on names

 - Performing a system-wide upgrade

-- Performing advanced package management operations via the command line
+- Executing advanced operations via the command line

 - Verifying installed package files